apivideo/api.video-php-client/docs/Api/ChaptersApi.md

-Retrieve a chapter for a video in a specific language.
+Retrieve a chapter for by video id in a specific language.

-Chapters help your viewers find the sections of the video they are most interested in viewing.
-Tutorials that use the [chapters endpoint](https://api.video/blog/endpoints/chapters).

 ### Arguments